Satkosia Tiger Reserve: History

-Satkosia Gorge Wildlife Sanctuary was created in 1976, with an area of 796 km².
+Satkosia Gorge Wildlife Sanctuary was created in 1976, with an area of 796 km2.
 Satkosia Tiger Reserve was designated in 2007, and comprises the Satkosia Gorge Wildlife Sanctuary and the adjacent Baisipalli Wildlife Sanctuary.

-Terrain
+Geography

+Satkosia Tiger Reserve is located in the Anugul and Nayagarh district.
 It is located where the Mahanadi River passes through a 22 km long gorge in the Eastern Ghats mountains.

 Wildlife

 The tiger reserve is located in the Eastern Highlands moist deciduous forests ecoregion.

 Flora

 The major plant communities are mixed deciduous forests including Sal (Shorea robusta), and riverine forest.